pepstock-org/Charba/readme.md

   * change `LegendLabelsCallback` interface in order to return a list of `LegendLabelItem` instead of an array.
   * change `LegendLabelsCallback` interface adding a parameter with a list of `LegendLabelItem`, as default ones provided by CHART.JS.
   * add to `Default` class the `generateLabels` methods which enable the invocation of the callback provided out of the box by CHART.JS.
+  * add to `Charts` object a map to manage `Chart` native objects and methods to retrive it by chart or its id.
+  * add by default to all charts, an internal plugin to track `Chart` native object instances into `Charts`.
+  * change event for chart and legend adding `Chart` native object instance as context.
+  * create a `LegendEventProperty` enumeration with all property names to set legend event callbacks.
+  * create a `ChartEventProperty` enumeration with all property names to set chart event callbacks.
+  * add `getElement` method to `IsChart` interface in order to get the element of widget.
+  * add `isValid`, `checkIfValid` and `isAbstractChart` static methods to `IsChart` interface.

 License
 -------